K311 cargo truck

 The K311 is a 4x4 multipurpose 1 1/4–ton class cargo truck developed for the Republic of Korea Armed Forces, and was introduced in 1980.
-It is commonly known as 4-5 (5/4) ton (4-5 톤) or military Dodge (군용 닷지), because it replaced and had similar appearance with Dodge M37.
+It is commonly known as 4-5 (5/4) ton (4-5 톤) or military Dodge (군용 닷지), because it replaced the Dodge M37 and had a similar appearance.
 It is a modernized version of the American Kaiser Jeep M715 truck, which was also designed with an intention to replace the M37 truck.
 (Note: It is unclear what kind of contracts were made due to lack of sources.
 There is a possibility that the U.S. government provided the blueprint for free to South Korea to keep the supplies manufactured, similar way the U.S. did to other military gears that are no longer produced in the U.S. but used by South Korea.)

 The truck was produced by Asia Motors until Hyundai merged the company with Kia Motors in 1999.
 (Note: Kia Group acquired Asia Motors in 1976.
 Later, both Asia Motors and Kia Motors were owned by Hyundai in 1998.)
 The KM450 is an export name designated by Kia Motors, and the name is used widely outside of South Korea for both old and new variants.